enzeyi/enzeyi/README.md

 •Aspiring MBA Student, Product Manager, and business executive in the technology world.

-•A Lover of Neuroscience, Technology, & Neuroscience
+•A Lover of Technology, Neuroscience & Business

 •Protagonist ENFJ-A Personality Type.
 (Extraverted, Intuitive, Feeling, Judging, and Assertive) PS: Sometimes a perfectionist
 <br />